 Create an implementation plan

 Once a solution provider is awarded, you need to develop a plan for the implementation of your e-procurement strategy.
 Before kicking off the implementation project, it’s important to ensure you have the proper time and resources allocated.
-To minimise disruption, we suggest establishing key points of contact for each team affected and frequently communicate progress throughout the process.
+To minimize disruption, we suggest establishing key points of contact for each team affected and frequently communicate progress throughout the process.

-Once the e-procurement solution is in place, you’ll need to monitor performance and analyse results.
+Once the e-procurement solution is in place, you’ll need to monitor performance and analyze results.
 When doing this, keep in mind the KPIs set out earlier or refer to this eBook for key metrics to watch.